INS Dega: Incidents

-On 2 June 2010, a HAL Chetak with four personnel crashed into Sarada River after clipping high tension wires.
-Fishermen were the first responders who helped remove the pilots seat belt and rescued the injured.
-One officer died while three were injured.
+On 2 June 2010, an Indian Navy HAL Chetak helicopter operating from the air base crashed into Sarada River after hitting high-tension electric wires.
+Local fishermen rescued the injured crew.
+One officer died and three were injured.

-On February 16, 2012, an unmanned UAV IAI Searcher crashed into a hill near Himachal Nagar, Gajuwaka while returning from operations.
-Navy officials landed from choppers to retrieve the Black box.
+On 16 February 2012, an Indian Navy IAI Searcher UAV crashed into a hill near Himachal Nagar, Gajuwaka, while returning to the air base after an operation.
+Navy personnel later recovered its black box.